ShafiqSadat/iPinfoRobot/README.md

 # How to use

 ```
-import project to IDE then wait for download dependencies after dwonload you can run project!
+import project to IDE then wait for download dependencies after download you can run project!
 ```

 ![alt text](https://i.imgur.com/yKZHkxa.png)